-How to generate leads through Google My Business
+How to generate leads through Google Business Profile

-Want to allow your businesses to make reservations and bookings through your Google My Business account?
-Google My Business integrates with different partners that allow potential customers to book directly from your Google My Business profile.
+Want to allow your businesses to make reservations and bookings through your Google Business Profile account?
+Google My Business integrates with different partners that allow potential customers to book directly from your Google Business Profile.
 Here is a list of Google My Business booking partners.

-Want to set up Google My Business bookings?
+Want to set up Google Business Profile bookings?
 Here’s how you can get started.

-Step 1 Sign in to Google My Business.
-If you have a multi-location business, click on the relevant location.
+Step 1 Sign in to Google Business Profile.
+If you have a multi-location organization, click on the relevant location.

 Step 2 From the menu, click Bookings.
 If you don’t see this option, it’s possible that Bookings is not yet available in your area.